 Messier 67 is a very old open cluster located in the constellation of Cancer.
-Estimations of the cluster age vary between 3.2 and 5 billion years with recent valuations indicating it to be nearer to 4.0 billion years, making M67 one of the oldest known open clusters.
-Only a handful of open clusters are believed to be older but none of them are as close to us as M67.
-As a result of its age, it contains a variety of star types including many Sun like stars, red giants and white dwarfs and is easily the most ancient Messier open cluster.
-For comparison, the other Messier object in Cancer the great open cluster M44 "The Praesepe" is 600 million years old and brilliant open cluster M45 "The Pleiades" is a very youthful 100 million years of age.
+Estimations of its age vary between 3.2 and 5 billion years, with recent valuations putting it at 4 billion.
+This makes it one of the oldest known open clusters.
+As a consequence, M67 contains a variety of stellar types including many Sun like stars, red giants and white dwarfs.
+It's easily the most ancient Messier open cluster.
+For comparison, the Praesepe (M44) is 600 million years old and the brilliant Pleiades (M45) a very youthful 100 million years.

-The constellation of Cancer "the Crab" is a faint zodiac constellation that is bordered by much brighter Leo to the east and Gemini to the west.
-To the north is faint Lynx, with Canis Minor and Hydra located on the southern side.
-First locate the heart of Cancer, a grouping of four faint stars.
-They are Asellus Australis (δ Cnc - mag. +3.9), Asellus Borealis (γ Cnc - mag. +4.7), η Cnc (mag. +5.3) and θ Cnc (mag. +5.3) with M44 contained within this grouping.
-Then identify another faint star in Cancer, α Cnc (mag. +4.3), which is positioned a further 9 degrees to the southeast of M44.
-M67 is located 1.75 degrees west of this star.
-Alternatively, M67 can be found about half way along an imagining line connecting first magnitude stars Regulus (α Leo - mag. +1.4) and Pollux (β Gem - mag. +1.1).
+The constellation of Cancer is a faint zodiac constellation that's bordered by much brighter Leo to the east and Gemini to the west.
+To the north lies Lynx, with Canis Minor and Hydra positioned on the southern side.
+To find M67, first locate stars Asellus Australis (δ Cnc - mag. +3.9), Asellus Borealis (γ Cnc - mag. +4.7), η Cnc (mag. +5.3) and θ Cnc (mag. +5.3).
+This quadrangle forms the main part of the constellation and located at its centre is M44.
+Next focus on another faint star, α Cnc (mag. +4.3), which is positioned 9 degrees further to the southeast.
+M67 is positioned 1.75 degrees west of this star.

 M67 was discovered sometime before 1779 by German astronomer Johann Gottfried Koehler.
-He described the cluster as being rather conspicuous and nebula like in appearance although with his basic telescope, he was unable to resolve it into stars.
-Charles Messier then independently rediscovered M67, resolved it into stars and cataloged it on April 6, 1780 as a "Cluster of small stars with nebulosity, below the southern claw of Cancer.
+He described it as being rather conspicuous and nebula like, although with his basic telescope he was unable to resolve any stars.
+Charles Messier then independently rediscovered M67, resolved it into stars and catalogued it on April 6, 1780.
+He noted it as a "cluster of small stars with nebulosity, below the southern claw of Cancer.
 The position determined from the star Alpha [Cancri].".

 M67 is best seen from the Northern Hemisphere during the months of February, March and April.

-With an apparent magnitude of +6.1, M67 is at the boundary of naked eye visibility.
-It's easily seen in 10x50 binoculars, appearing as an elongated "blur" of light with several component stars visible under good seeing.
+With an apparent magnitude of +6.1, M67 is at the limit of naked eye visibility.
+However, it's easily seen in 10x50 binoculars, appearing as an elongated blur of light with several member stars resolvable.
 Through telescopes M67 is a beautiful object.
-A 80mm (3.1-inch) telescope reveals a large concentrated misty patch of light with a sprinkling of bright stars visible.
-Medium sized scopes fair even better.
-When viewed through 150mm (6-inch) or 200mm (8-inch) scopes, M67 is resolved into dozens of stars mainly clustered towards the centre, superimposed on a hazy background.
-Higher magnifications helps to resolve fainter stars.
-A larger 300mm (12-inch) scope at about 100x magnification displays about 100 stars, at the same time removing the background mist seen in small scopes.
+An 80mm (3.1-inch) refractor reveals a sprinkling of bright stars superimposed on a large concentrated misty patch of light.
+When seen through 150mm (6-inch) or 200mm (8-inch) scopes, the cluster is resolved into dozens of stars with most of them concentrated towards the centre.
+The background appears hazy with high magnifications resolving fainter members.
+A larger 300mm (12-inch) scope at about 100x magnification reveals about 100 stars and at the same time the background mist that's visible in small scopes disappears.

-M67 is a rich cluster of at least 200 faint stars in the constellation of Cancer that has a diameter of 30 arc minutes, equivalent to that of the full Moon.
-It lies at a distance of 2700 light-years from Earth and with an estimated age of 4 Billion years is one of the oldest known and most studied open clusters.
-Although often overshadowed by M44, its famous neighbour to the north, M67 is a wonderful cluster in its own right that provides a marvelous contrast to the sprawling Beehive cluster.
+In total, M67 contains at least 200 stars spread over an apparent diameter of 30 arc minutes, which is equivalent to that of the full Moon.
+The cluster lies 2,700 light-years away.
+Although often overshadowed by M44, it's a wonderful cluster in its own right and provides a marvellous contrast to the sprawling Beehive.